unpoller/unpoller.github.io/documentation/docs/install/freebsd.md

 title: FreeBSD
 ---

-This page assumes that you have decided to install UniFi Poller on to an existing operating system
+This page assumes that you have decided to install UniFi Poller on to an existing FreeBSD operating system.

 ## Before this

 Make sure you have set up a user on your controller for UniFi Poller to poll.
-You must have a working (and supported) version of Grafana (though see the Plugins section below) and at least one of InfluxDB or Prometheus.
+You must have a working (and supported) version of [Grafana](../dependencies/grafana) and at least one of [InfluxDB](../dependencies/influxDB) or [Prometheus](../dependencies/prometheus).
 If you don't have then, follow these instructions for installing [InfluxDB](../dependencies/influxdb) and [Grafana](../dependencies/grafana).

-## FreeBSD
+## Install

 Install compiled binary from ports run: